-- 1) Server sending: The centralized server gets a global model w_e and the mask matrix M, and distributes it to all monitoring devices.
-Adaptive model sparsification will be performed at every interval of a fixed number of t rounds to obtain a new mask matrix. - 2) Local Training: Each device performs local training on its dataset using the current global model w_e and generates a local model update w_e^i . - 3) Adaptive Model sparsification: To reduce the communication overhead, we introduce model sparsification by pruning the local model updates.
-Specifically, we retain only the Top-k percentage of the absolute values of the model parameters, incorporating adaptive residuals.
-The hyperparameter k can be fine-tuned to optimize the utilization of the available communication bandwidth. - 4) Secret sharing and aggregation: To enhance the privacy of the local models, we use secret sharing to split each local model update w_e^i into multiple shares.
+- 1) Server sending: The centralized server gets a global model $w_e$ and the mask matrix M, and distributes it to all monitoring devices.
+Adaptive model sparsification will be performed at every interval of a fixed number rounds to obtain a new mask matrix. - 2) Local Training: Each device performs local training on its dataset using the current global model $w_e$ and generates a local model update $w_e^i$ . - 3) Adaptive Model sparsification: To reduce communication overhead, we apply model sparsification by retaining only the Top-k parameters.
+The server sends a mask matrix to clients for both compressing local updates and reconstructing the model.
+The hyperparameter k can be adjusted to optimize bandwidth usage. - 4) Secret sharing and aggregation: To enhance the privacy of the local models, we use secret sharing to split each local model update $w_e^i$ into multiple shares.
 The shares are then sent to the centralized server for aggregation.
-The server performs sparse model aggregation on the shares to obtain the global model update w{e+1} , which is sent back to the devices for the next round of training. - 5) Repeat: Processes 2-4 are repeated for a fixed number of rounds or until convergence is achieved.
+The server performs sparse model aggregation on the shares to obtain the global model update $w{e+1}$ , which is sent back to the devices for the next round of training. - 5) Repeat: Processes 2-4 are repeated for a fixed number of rounds or until convergence is achieved.